JRomIV/Cyclistic_Case_Study/cyclistic_analysis.md

 # Introduction

-The following is a case study using the data from a fictional company named Cyclistic.
-This is part of the capstone project attained from the Google Data Analytics Course with the goal to uncover insights into the bike-sharing habits of Cyclistic’s riders.
-These insights will be used to provide a marketing strategy based off data informed decisions.
+This case study utilizes data from a fictional company named Cyclistic as part of the capstone project from the Google Data Analytics Course.
-Specifically, the analysis seeks to understand the differences in usage patters between casual riders and members with the ultimate goal of converting the former into subscribing members.
+The goal is to uncover insights into the bike-sharing habits of Cyclistic’s riders, which will inform a marketing strategy based on data-informed decisions.
+The analysis specifically aims to understand different usage patterns between casual riders and members, with the ultimate goal of converting the former into subscribing members.

 # Data Preparation